Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

-\textbf{\textit{Training settings:}} The response time presents a positive growth trend as the number of training round or training epoch increases (\autoref{fig-big-quan} (a,d)).
+\textbf{\textit{Training settings:}} The response time presents a positive growth trend as the number of training round increases (Table~\ref{tab:1}).
 Meanwhile, the response time of charts with a finer granularity will be relatively longer to fit more visual feature values.

-\textbf{\textit{Number of clients:}} The response time increases proportionally with the number of clients (\autoref{fig-big-quan}).
+\textbf{\textit{Number of clients:}} The response time increases proportionally with the number of clients (Table~\ref{tab:1}).
 As the number of participating clients increases, the amount of training data increases, more time is needed to reach a model convergence.

-\textbf{\textit{Training data distribution:}} Many works~\cite{zhao2018federated} have studied the distribution of training data in the field of federated learning.
-The training data on each client can be i.i.d. or non-i.i.d..
-In practice, we randomly generate two pieces of treemap data, which are i.i.d. and non-i.i.d., to simulate actual usage scenarios and analyze the impact of data distribution on the response time.
-As shown in \autoref{fig-big-quan} (a,d,g), there is almost no difference in response time between two distributions, indicating that the data distribution has little effect on the response time with our method.